tooevangelist/paysuper-docs/content/docs/payments/integration.md

 {{< /tabs >}}

 {{< hint warning >}}
-Note to use your IDs for the Project and Products found in your merchant account on [the PaySuper Projects](https://paysupermgmt.tst.protocol.one/projects/).
-To get the Project and Product IDs: open your Project settings page, select the product tab and click on the Product name.
-Copy the Project and Product IDs from an opened page URL.
+Remember to use your IDs for the project and products.
+You can find your IDs in your merchant account on [the PaySuper Projects](https://paysupermgmt.tst.protocol.one/projects/).
+Open your Project settings page, select the Product tab and click on the Product name.
+Copy the Project and Product IDs from the page URL.
 {{< /hint >}}

 ## **Step 2.** Display a Checkout Form

-From the previous step retrieve the response parameter **`payment_form_url`** - the URL of PaySuper-hosted payment form.
+ retrieve the response parameter **`payment_form_url`** from the previous step - the URL of PaySuper-hosted payment form.

-When your customer is ready to intent a payment you can use this URL in two ways:
+When your customer is ready to start a payment you can use this URL in two ways:

-* **Redirect the user to URL in a new browser window**
+* **Redirect the user to an URL in a new browser window**

-* **Embed PaySuper Form as an inline iframe by URL**
+* **Embed Checkout Form as an inline iframe by URL**

 {{< highlight html >}}
 <iframe src="{payment_form_url}"></iframe>